Louisiana Seafood Gumbo

 Instructions

-• Add chicken broth, seafood stock, cayenne pepper, garlic and bay leaves to stockpot; allow to cook and combine until all lumps of roux are dissolved; cook on low, uncovered for at least 30 minutes
+• Add remaining chicken stock, seafood stock, and seasonings to stockpot; allow to cook and combine until all lumps of roux are dissolved; cook on low, uncovered for at least 30 minutes

 • Once rice is done, place a heaping scoop of rice in a bowl, remove the bay leaves from the gumbo; top the rice with gumbo, garnish with green onions and sprinkle a little ground gumbo filé on top

-salt and pepper, 6 cups prepared long grain white rice, 1 bunch green onions, ground gumbo file
+salt and pepper, 1 bunch green onions, ground gumbo file

 Notes